By Youba D, Morocco

 After this difficult journey, she managed to get a divorce.
 However, she was obliged to get married as soon as possible.
 Divorce is one of the most shameful things that could happen to a woman in our region.
 It is a curse.
 Her family found her a husband and forced her to marry him.
 This man was my grandfather, a traditional tribal man.
 The life of women in oppressive traditional societies is a hard experience…

 In Morocco, which is a politically stable country, women find themselves, like women everywhere, in constant conflict and fight against patriarchy and oppression.
-Their lives are a daily struggle for liberation, freedom, independence.
+Their lives are a daily struggle for liberation, freedom and independence.
 Their efforts are to consolidate emancipation and social justice and to challenge traditional thinking and sexist practices.